Prilex1/SOBC/README.md

 Servet IX Launch

 # SOBC (Servet OnBoard Computer)
 Repository for the SOBC project.
-Lanched at Servet IX, Zaragoza
+Lanched at Servet IX and Servet X, both near Zaragoza
 English:

 The goal of the SOBC project is to create an open-source OnBoard Computer for weather balloon launches.
 I have completed the development of the first version, which is available in this repository.
 Feel free to download the code, identify any bugs, or contribute to its improvement.
 I am open to all suggestions.